thesis

 Organization

-The thesis defence will take place on Wednesday, 15 October 2025 at 9:30 a.m. at ENSTA Bretagne.
+The thesis defence will take place on Wednesday, 15 October 2025 at 9:30 a.m. at ENSTA Bretagne in room F144.
 A dinner at a restaurant is organised the evening before by Luc Jaulin for the members of the jury.

 Jury